Caffyns (LON:CFYN) Reaches New 1-Year Low at $400.00

 Caffyns Announces Dividend

-The business also recently announced a dividend, which will be paid on Friday, August 9th.
-Investors of record on Thursday, July 11th will be paid a GBX 5 ($0.06) dividend.
-This represents a yield of 1%.
-The ex-dividend date of this dividend is Thursday, July 11th.
-Caffyns’s dividend payout ratio is currently 4,255.32%.
+The firm also recently disclosed a dividend, which was paid on Friday, August 9th.
+Stockholders of record on Thursday, July 11th were issued a dividend of GBX 5 ($0.06) per share.
+This represents a dividend yield of 1%.
+The ex-dividend date of this dividend was Thursday, July 11th.
+Caffyns’s payout ratio is 4,255.32%.

 Caffyns plc operates as a motor vehicle retailer in the south-east of the United Kingdom.
 The company offers a range of new and used cars; and sells tires, oil, parts, and accessories, as well as provides aftersales, maintenance, and other services.
 It provides products of various brands, such as Audi, CUPRA, Lotus, MG, SEAT, Skoda, Vauxhall, Volkswagen and Volvo.